pkanGitHub/pkanGitHub/README.md

 <p align="center">

-- 🏫 Graduated from Mizzou major in IT May 2024.
+- 🏫 Graduated from Mizzou major in IT 2024.

 - 💻 Graduated from Flatiron Bootcamp for Full Stack Software Engineering.